Package 'ghactions4r'

 use_pat

-Should a personal access token (PAT) stored as a github secret be used?
-This is only necessary if you want the pull request generated by the doc and style workflow to be able to start other github action runs.
+Should a personal access token (PAT) stored as a GitHub secret be used?
+This is only necessary if you want the pull request generated by the doc and style workflow to be able to start other GitHub action runs.

 pat_name